ArisBar/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I'm a mathematical physicist working on artificial intelligence.
-Currently a PhD candidate at Mila advised by Simon Lacoste-Julien, I work on foundational aspects of deep learning algorithms, with a focus on understanding their robustness and generalization performance.
+Currently a PhD candidate at Mila - Quebec AI Institute advised by Simon Lacoste-Julien, I work on foundational aspects of deep learning algorithms, with a focus on understanding their robustness and generalization performance.

-Before joining Mila, I was a Postcotoral Fellow hosted by the University of Waterloo and a junior scientist at the Max Planck Institute in Potsdam, Germany.
+Before joining Mila, I was a Humboldt Fellow hosted by the University of Waterloo and a junior scientist at the Max Planck Institute in Potsdam, Germany.
 My research work was mainly about quantum gravity.
 I received a PhD in physics from ENS Lyon, under the supervision of Laurent Freidel.

+I also love teaching.
+I've taught numerous undergraduate classes in mathematics as a course lecturer at the University of Waterloo and McGill, as well as physics and computer sciences classes as a teacher's assistant at ENS Lyon and Udem.

 {{< icon name="download" pack="fas" >}} See my {{< staticref "uploads/demo_resume.pdf" "newtab" >}} curriculum vitae {{< /staticref >}} for more details.